The Botswana Scouts Association: Program sections

 The Scout Motto is Nna o i Paakantse, Be Prepared in Tswana.

 Emblem

-The membership badge of the Botswana Scouts Association features a lion's head, a symbol in use since Botswana was a colonial branch of British Scouting.
+The old membership badge of the Botswana Scouts Association features a lion's head, a symbol in use since Botswana was a colonial branch of British Scouting.
+The membership badge was commonly known as the Lion Badge among scouts, which they believed served as a sign of Bravery as one attained one after an investiture ceremony for showing how tough they are.